Aliases for MGAT4A Gene

 This gene encodes a key glycosyltransferase that regulates the formation of tri- and multiantennary branching structures in the Golgi apparatus.
 The encoded protein, in addition to the related isoenzyme B, catalyzes the transfer of N-acetylglucosamine (GlcNAc) from UDP-GlcNAc in a beta-1,4 linkage to the Man-alpha-1,3-Man-beta-1,4-GlcNAc arm of R-Man-alpha-1,6(GlcNAc-beta-1,2-Man-alpha-1,3)Man-beta-1,4-GlcNAc-beta-1,4-GlcNAc-beta-1-Asn.
 The encoded protein may play a role in regulating the availability of serum glycoproteins, oncogenesis, and differentiation. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MGAT4A Gene

 MGAT4A (Mannosyl (Alpha-1,3-)-Glycoprotein Beta-1,4-N-Acetylglucosaminyltransferase, Isozyme A) is a Protein Coding gene.
-Diseases associated with MGAT4A include choriocarcinoma.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
+Diseases associated with MGAT4A include Choriocarcinoma.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 GO annotations related to this gene include transferase activity, transferring hexosyl groups and alpha-1,3-mannosylglycoprotein 4-beta-N-acetylglucosaminyltransferase activity.
 An important paralog of this gene is MGAT4D.

 UniProtKB/Swiss-Prot for MGAT4A Gene